Backfighter/golang-coverage/README.md

 # golang-coverage
-A simple docker image containing goverage
+A simple docker image containing goverage and gometalinter.